 Back in 2015 a company called Redox had the most advanced fuel-cell-tech for the cost.
 But that might have only been because other companies didn’t enter the market yet.

 Redox is still in the game, but data center giants like Equinix have paired with some other providers (we’ll get to that shortly).

-The most interesting brand-name in the game, however, is Diamler.
+The most interesting brand-name in the game, however, is Daimler.

-Yes, Diamler.
+Yes, Daimler.
 You might know them for a little vehicle brand they own called Mercedes-Benz.

-Like Microsoft, Diamler has also noticed the usefulness of fuel cells for data centers, this after working on them for years in regards to their vehicles.
+Like Microsoft, Daimlerhas also noticed the usefulness of fuel cells for data centers, this after working on them for years in regards to their vehicles.

-In fact, Diamler claims that Hydrogen is the key to reducing CO2 emissions by the year 2050.
+In fact, Daimler claims that Hydrogen is the key to reducing CO2 emissions by the year 2050.

 In that same study, they quote the Natural Resources Defense Council (NRDC) saying that data centers in the United States will produce 100 million metric tons of carbon pollution per year by 2020.

 Which is shocking, but not really considering data centers make up for 1 percent of the worldwide power consumption.

 That doesn’t mean, though, that nothing should be done about it—and that’s what companies like Daimlerand Microsoft plan to do with their vision of a fuel cell powered data center.